mongodb/charts-embedding-examples/embedding-sdk/authenticated/jwt/readme.md

 5. Run `npm install -g parcel-bundler` to install Parcel.
 You may need to run `sudo npm install -g parcel-bundler` if you lack permissions.
    - Optional Parcel.js documentation https://parceljs.org/ for more information on what this is
 6. Run `parcel index.html` to launch the sample application
+7. Run `node app.js`to launch the sample jwt server

 This should create a local server running the Charts demo.
 Open a web browser and navigate to `http://localhost:1234` in the url bar to see the sample.